1. Blog

 The proven best dog food for less poop is fresh dog food made from whole-food, human-grade ingredients.
 Dry dog food and wet food, even ‘premium’ grain-free dog food, come with by-products (miscellaneous protein sources), additives, artificial flavors, artificial colors, fillers, and preservatives that are not suitable for sensitive stomachs.

 JustFoodForDogs has diets made with high-quality ingredients like animal proteins, vegetables, whole grains, amino acids, healthy fats, fiber content, and carbohydrates tailored for superior nutrient absorption.
-Eat diet is chockfull of vitamins and minerals your dog needs including vitamin E, vitamin B, antioxidants, omega-3 fatty acids from salmon oil, probiotics, and more to ensure it is complete and balanced.
+Each diet is chockfull of vitamins and minerals your dog needs including vitamin E, vitamin B, antioxidants, omega-3 fatty acids from salmon oil, probiotics, and more to ensure it is complete and balanced.

 Diets offered include high protein Beef & Russet Potato, Fish & Sweet Potato, Chicken recipe, Lamb & Brown Rice, low residue diets, as well as custom diets for dogs with special dietary needs, or dogs who require very limited ingredient diets.
 Ingredient lists and complete recipes are freely available on our website for dog owners to make at home.
 Picky eaters especially love fresh dog food because there’s more natural rich flavor than in dry kibble.